-An annual review is a check on whether the statement is still right for the child.
-It takes place at least every 12 months but for children under five, the LEA may review it at least every six months.
-A transition review looks ahead to post 16 choices for pupils in Year 9.
+An annual review is a check on whether the statement or EHC Plan is still right for your child.
+It must take place at least every 12 months but for children under five, the LA may review it at least every six months.
+A transition review looks ahead to post 16 options for pupils in Year 9.

 Interim reviews are held outside the normal 12 month period and are called for various reasons e.g.:

-At least two weeks before a school term, the LEA informs the headteacher in writing about which pupils’ statements must be reviewed that term.
+At least two weeks before a school term, the LA informs the headteacher in writing about which pupils’ statements/EHC plans must be reviewed that term.

 The Head asks for advice from parents and professionals and invites them to a meeting.

-The Head sends copies of the advice to parents and any professionals attending the review meeting at least two weeks beforehand.
+The Head sends copies of the advice to parents and any professionals attending the review meeting at least two weeks beforehand and asks for their comments and feedback.

-The LEA decides whether to take any action.
+The LA decides whether to make any changes to the statement/EHC Plan.
 They must inform parents within one week of deciding to make any changes.